shehabattia96/CodeToCAD/development/README.md

 If you would like to contribute to the project, please feel free to submit a PR.

 Please join the Discord Server if you have any questions or suggestions: [https://discord.gg/MnZEtqwt74](https://discord.gg/MnZEtqwt74)

+## Auto-generating Files

+To set up your local development environment, you can run the following script to automatically generate necessary files: